Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 What you do not expect are pharmacy errors and getting a medicine not on your prescription.
 The effects of the taking another medication could be serious.

-You can claim compensation for losses and suffering from pharmacy negligence.
+You can claim compensation for the effects of pharmacy negligence.

 Table of content